 Overview - 01

-The mission is for current of former U.S. Military service-members.
+The mission is for current or former U.S. Military service members.
 You have to apply, interview and be selected for FitOps.
 We’re looking for veterans with a passion for fitness, a drive to achieve their best, and ready for this next chapters of their lives.

 This program is well-suited for – but not limited to – individuals who may have struggled with substance abuse, PTSD, and difficulties in transitioning into civilian life.
 FitOps replaces alcohol, drugs and hopelessness with endorphins, community and professional success through a passion for fitness.